Alfred North Whitehead: Philosophy and metaphysics

 It may not be inappropriate to speculate that some fair portion of the respect generally shown to Whitehead by his philosophical peers at the time arose from their sheer bafflement.
 The Chicago theologian Shailer Mathews once remarked of Whitehead's 1926 book Religion in the Making: "It is infuriating, and I must say embarrassing as well, to read page after page of relatively familiar words without understanding a single sentence."

 However, Mathews' frustration with Whitehead's books did not negatively affect his interest.
-In fact, there were numerous philosophers and theologians at Chicago's Divinity School that perceived the importance of what Whitehead was doing without fully grasping all of the details and implications.
+In fact, there were numerous philosophers and theologians at Chicago's Divinity School who perceived the importance of what Whitehead was doing without fully grasping all of the details and implications.
 In 1927, they invited one of America's only Whitehead experts, Henry Nelson Wieman, to Chicago to give a lecture explaining Whitehead's thoughts.
 Wieman's lecture was so brilliant that he was promptly hired to the faculty and taught there for twenty years, and for at least thirty years afterwards Chicago's Divinity School was closely associated with Whitehead's thought.

 Shortly after Whitehead's book Process and Reality appeared in 1929, Wieman famously wrote in his 1930 review:

-Not many people will read Whitehead's recent book in this generation; not many will read it in any generation.
-But its influence will radiate through concentric circles of popularization until the common man will think and work in the light of it, not knowing whence the light came.
-After a few decades of discussion and analysis, one will be able to understand it more readily than can now be done.

 Wieman's words proved prophetic.
 Though Process and Reality has been called "arguably the most impressive single metaphysical text of the twentieth century," it has been little-read and little-understood, partly because it demands – as Isabelle Stengers puts it – "that its readers accept the adventure of the questions that will separate them from every consensus."
-Whitehead questioned Western philosophy's most dearly held assumptions about how the universe works—but in doing so, he managed to anticipate a number of 21st century scientific and philosophical problems and provide novel solutions.
+Whitehead questioned Western philosophy's most dearly held assumptions about how the universe works – but in doing so, he managed to anticipate a number of 21st century scientific and philosophical problems and provide novel solutions.